Types of Websites: Explore the World Wide Web!

 2. Forums & Discussion Boards

-• Online platforms where users can post questions, share opinions, and engage in discussions on various topics.
+Online platforms where users can post questions, share opinions, and discuss various topics.

 3. Online Communities & Membership Websites